 For a well constructed loom, allow enough space between spokes.
 But don’t go too wide either.
 See the picture.
 Anna Weil whose kids made this beautiful rug used the hula-hoop as a frame.

-2. Take your miles of finger knitting work, and organize the various pieces into create a lovely color order.
+- Take your miles of finger knitting work, and organize the various pieces into create a lovely color order.
 Go umbra (from dark to light), go wild and random, or stick to a harmonious color scheme.
 Up to you.
 But think about it in advance so you’ll be happy with your final project.